learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 58. How do you structure a large-scale Next.js project?
+## Q. How do you structure a large-scale Next.js project?

 A common scalable structure used in enterprise applications: